Join as a Sponsor of the 2015

 A Traditional Buyboat as Committee Boat

-We hope to have once again the buyboat Thomas J join the race as our committee boat, keeping track of the start and finish.
+The buyboat Thomas J once again joined the race as our committee boat, keeping track of the start and finish.
 Thomas J was built in 1951 in Severn, Virginia, by J. S. Jenkins.
 She hails from Rolph's Wharf Marina in Chestertown and is owned by Thomas Parker of Parker Welding and Decorative Arts.
-Last year, Thomas J was joined by the buyboats Ellen Marie and Samuel M. Bailey.
-Our thanks go to Mr. Parker and the other captains for bringing their boats down to help us with the race.
+Thomas J was joined by the buyboat East Hampton at the Long Wharf dock.
+Our thanks go to the captains for bringing their boats down to help us with the race.
 Traditionally, buyboats worked with the commercial skipjack fleet to buy the oysters right from the skipjacks while they were still out harvesting.
 This allowed them to keep working without having to come back to port to sell the catch.

 Free Race Activities at Long Wharf

 Watching the race is free and open to the public and we had a great turnout for the show this year.
-A parade of skipjacks preceds the race, as the participating shipjacks, led by the buyboats and the Nathan of Dorchester, gather in Cambridge Harbor and head out to prepare for the start.
-The parade and race start and finish are viewed best from Long Wharf, where bleacher seating, food and gift vendors, and nonprofit exhibitors will be available.
-Thanks to the vendors who came out for last year's event, including Bailey Jewelers, who provided an additional prize for our raffle.
+A parade of skipjacks preceded the race, as the participating shipjacks, led by the buyboat and the Nathan of Dorchester, gathered in Cambridge Harbor and headed out to prepare for the start.
+The parade and race start and finish are viewed best from Long Wharf, where bleacher seating, food and gift vendors, and nonprofit exhibitors were available.

 Skipjack Race Receives Award!